Abernaughty/git-maber/fluid-sim/memory-bank/activeContext.md

 4. Create documentation for users
 5. Explore potential enhancements like custom color schemes or interaction modes
 6. Monitor Azure Static Web App deployment for any issues
+7. Implement reflective effect between the logo and fluid (in the reflective-logo branch)

 ## Deployment Information
 The project has been successfully deployed to Azure Static Web App with the following setup: